theislab/scvelo/docs/source/perspectives/index.rst

 This page complements our manuscript
 **Bergen et al. (MSB, 2021)**, ***RNA velocity: Current challenges and future perspectives***

-We provide several examples to discuss potential pitfalls of current RNA velocity modeling approaches, and provide guidance on how the ensuing challenges may be adressed.
+We provide several examples to discuss potential pitfalls of current RNA velocity modeling approaches, and provide guidance on how the ensuing challenges may be addressed.
 Our aspiration is to suggest promising future directions and to stimulate a communities effort on further model extensions.

 In the following, you find two vignettes with several use cases, as well as an in-depth analysis of time-dependent kinetic rate parameters.